 - Ability to work flexible hours

-- Develop and implement strategies for recruitment, interviewing, and orientation of volunteers
+- Develop and implement strategies for recruitment, interviewing, and orientation of program participants

 - Develop and implement marketing and promotion strategies